jule64/TripleDraw/README.md

 The below line will evaluate the odds of being dealt a *Jack low (or better) pre-flop*:

-`tripledraw -starting-cards '' -number-of-draws 0 -target J`
+`tripledraw --starting-cards '' --draws 0 --target J`

 This will print the result as follow